SteveEasley/hass-kaleidescape/README.md

 ### HACS Installation

 [HACS: Home Assistant Community Store](https://hacs.xyz/) is a very cool integration that manages the installation of community features not included in Home Assistant.
-To add this Kaleidescapae integration via HACS you just need to add the its github repository to your list of custom HACS repositories.
+To add this Kaleidescapae integration via HACS you just need to add its github repository to your list of custom HACS repositories.

 Steps: